How to Organize a Charity Golf Tournament

 Assemble Your Golf Tournament Planning Committee

 Working smart at this stage of the game requires delegation.
-Consider assigning a person (or team of people) to the following tournament areas:
+Consider assigning a person (or team of people) to these tournament areas.

-• Corporate Sponsorship and Donations: Corporate and business sponsors are an integral part of most charity golf events.
-This person or team should have experience in sales and building partnerships to create sponsorship packages that outline benefits and obligations.
+• Corporate Sponsorship and Donations: Corporate and business sponsors are integral to most charity golf events.
+This person or team should have sales experience and build partnerships to create sponsorship packages that outline benefits and obligations.
 They will then raise money for your organization by soliciting event sponsorships from local businesses.
-In-kind donations can also be solicited for printed materials, silent auction items, raffle prizes, goody back inclusions, beverages on the course, and more.
-The sponsorship coordinator or group will want to work closely with the marketing team to ensure all sponsorship obligations are fulfilled (i.e. signage, logo inclusion on printed materials, thank you’s, and more).
+In-kind donations can also be solicited for printed materials, silent auction items, raffle prizes, goody bag inclusions, beverages on the course, and more.
+The sponsorship coordinator or group will want to work closely with the marketing team to fulfill all sponsorship obligations (i.e., signage, logo inclusion on printed materials, thank you’s, and more).

-• Marketing & Public Relations: It will be beneficial to have someone with a communications background for this role.
+• Marketing and Public Relations: Having someone with a communications background for this role will be beneficial.
 This person will write press releases and pitch story ideas to the media.
-They will also create print and promotional materials (i.e. flyers, print ads, event posters) to help spread the word about the event throughout the community.
+They will also create print and promotional materials (e.g., flyers, print ads, and event posters) to help spread the word about the event throughout the community.

-• Hospitality & Day of Event Operations: He or she organizes Day of Event logistics including table or tent rentals, cash boxes, golf cart rentals, placing event signage, and more.
+• Hospitality and Day of Event Operations: He or she organizes Day of Event logistics, including table or tent rentals, cash boxes, golf cart rentals, placing event signage, and more.
 This group also plans breakfast and post-tournament meals and activities and coordinates entertainment.

 • Photographer: It may be a nice gesture to have an on-site photographer take pictures at the event.
 These photos will be great assets for the post-event recap on your website and newsletter.
-Great pictures will also help in your general fundraising efforts and for next year’s event recruitment.
+Great pictures will also help your general fundraising efforts and recruitment for next year’s event.

-• Prize Committee: This person or group is responsible for finding items for goody bags that each golfer receives such as golf balls, tees, and other small promotional items.
-They will also work with the sponsorship coordinator to assist with obtaining donated items for golf tournament contests, fundraising raffles, and possibly a charity auction.
+• Prize Committee: This person or group is responsible for finding items for goody bags that each golfer receives, such as golf balls, tees, and other small promotional items.
+They will also work with the sponsorship coordinator to obtain donated items for golf tournament contests, fundraising raffles, and possibly a charity auction.

-• Volunteer Manager or Committee: This group will organize staff & volunteers for the day of event activities including:
+• Volunteer Manager or Committee: This group will organize staff and volunteers for the day of event activities, including:

 • Judging Panel – Recruit a few volunteers who know the game of golf well to help keep order on the course, judge on-course contests, manage mulligans, and the like.

-• Welcome Committee – Friendly, outgoing individuals to welcome guests, set up registration tables, prize tables, distribute goody bags, snacks, drink tickets, and sell raffle tickets.
+• Welcome Committee – Friendly, outgoing individuals to welcome guests, set up registration and prize tables, distribute goody bags, snacks, drink tickets, and sell raffle tickets.

 Selecting and Negotiating with the Golf Course